Selena Gomez: Health

 Gomez was diagnosed with a form of lupus erythematosus sometime between 2012 and early 2014.
 In September 2017, she revealed on Instagram that she had withdrawn from public events during the previous few months because she had received a kidney transplant from actress and friend Francia Raisa.
 During the transplant, one of her arteries ruptured, requiring emergency autotransplantation of a femoral vein to replace the artery.

 Gomez has been open about her struggles with both anxiety and depression.
 She began psychotherapy in her early twenties and spent time in treatment facilities.
 When she reached 100 million Instagram followers, Gomez said she "sort of freaked out" and has since taken several extended breaks from social media, partly due to negative comments.
 In April 2020, she revealed she has bipolar disorder.
 In November 2022, she revealed that she had an episode of psychosis in 2018.

 In October 2022, Gomez canceled an appearance on The Tonight Show Starring Jimmy Fallon after testing positive for COVID-19.
 In September 2024, Gomez revealed her inability to have children naturally due to her health issues, and mentioned wanting to explore either surrogacy or adoption in the future.
 In November 2024, she disclosed a prior diagnosis of small intestinal bacterial overgrowth.

 Relationships

 Gomez dated singer Nick Jonas in 2008.
-She appeared in the music video for his band's song "Burnin' Up".
-From December 2010 to March 2018, Gomez was in an on-again, off-again relationship with Canadian singer Justin Bieber.
-During their breakups, Gomez dated Russian-German disc jockey Zedd and Canadian singer-songwriter the Weeknd.
+She briefly dated actor Taylor Lautner during 2009.
+She was in a highly publicized, on-again, off-again relationship with singer Justin Bieber between 2010 and 2018.
+During their periods apart, she dated DJ and producer Zedd in 2015 and singer-songwriter the Weeknd from January to October 2017.
+In a 2020 interview with NPR, Gomez mentioned experiencing emotional abuse during her relationship with Bieber.

-Gomez began dating record producer Benny Blanco in June 2023.
-She formally announced their engagement on December 11, 2024, following a period of media rumors.
-The couple were married on September 27, 2025, at the Sea Crest Nursery in Santa Barbara, California.
+She began dating record producer Benny Blanco in June 2023 and publicly confirmed their relationship that December.
+Gomez announced their engagement on December 11, 2024.
+They married on September 27, 2025, in Santa Barbara, California.